mitodl/mitxonline/docs/source/commands/import_courserun.rst

 Furthermore, you can specify a price, and it will create (or update) product(s) for the courserun(s) with the specified price.
 Created products will use the readable ID for the courserun as the product description and will be made active depending on the courserun.
 This command will not update existing courseruns; only new ones that it creates will get products.

-The course itself must exist for this to work.
-No data in the course is updated.
+If the course does not exist, it will be created with the same data as the edX course.
 Any specified courserun that doesn't exist in edX will be skipped - it won't make empty course runs for you (use Django Admin or ``create_courseware`` if you want to do that, since you'll need to specify a few things that you can't here.)
 Similarly, any courserun that already exists will be skipped - ``sync_courserun``, which runs on a regular basis, will handle syncing the pertinent data for it.

 New courseruns will be created with the following data synced from the edX course_details API call:
 * Start and end dates